Foreign enlistment in the American Civil War: Confederate enlistment

-Thousands of pre-war immigrants served in the Confederate Army, which had formations composed of Irish, Polish, German, and Mexican troops.
+Tens of thousands of pre-war immigrants served in the Confederate Army, which had formations composed of Irish, Italian, Polish, German, and Mexican troops.
 While neither as large nor as strategically decisive as the Union's foreign-born recruits, the Confederacy's foreign contingents were similarly known for their valor and loyalty.
+Approximately forty thousand Irish, and ten thousand English born immigrants joining the ranks of the Confederacy.

-Most foreign-born Confederate soldiers had spent the majority of their lives in the southern U.S. and were comparatively better integrated than their Northern counterparts.
+Most foreign-born Confederate soldiers had spent the majority of their lives in the American South and were comparatively better integrated than their Northern counterparts.
 Many fought out of personal affinity to their local or state community, rather than in support of slavery or secession; others were compelled by social pressure engendered by the South's greater need for manpower.
 By 1863, some Confederate leaders, such as Georgia Governor Joseph E. Brown, forcibly recruited foreign nationals to shore up the war effort.

-The Irish were comparatively better represented than other nationalities, since most Irish immigrants were supporters of the pro-Confederacy Democratic Party.
-The most notable volunteer division comprised descendants of various European communities living in Louisiana, which was commanded by French Major General Count Camille Armand Jules Marie, Prince de Polignac, a veteran of the Crimean War.
+Irish Americans were comparatively better represented than other nationalities in the Confederate military, since most of them were supporters of the pro-Confederacy Democratic Party.
+The most notable volunteer division in the Confederate army comprised descendants of various European communities living in Louisiana, with the division being commanded by Major-General Camille Armand Jules Marie, Prince de Polignac, a French veteran of the Crimean War.
 Known affectionately by his troops as "Prince Polecat", Polignac served with distinction in the Red River Campaign, most notably in the Confederate victory at the Battle of Mansfield.